opencadc/caom2tools/doc/README.md

     1. a working directory location, where all files discussed are placed, and
     1. that you have a [CADC account](http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/auth/request.html), which is configured by CADC to have read and write access to a CAOM `COLLECTION`.

-1. This description uses the parameters `test_file.fits`, `test_obs.xml` and `COLLECTION`.
+1. This description uses the parameters `TEST_FILE.FITS`, `TEST_OBS.XML` and `COLLECTION`.
 Replace these values appropriately when executing the commands.

 1. Copy the file `test_file.fits` in the working directory.
 This metadata in this file will be described in the CAOM Observation created during this example.